GitArika/nlw-connect-nodejs/README.md

 - Zod for schema validation
 - Swagger for API documentation
 - CORS support
+- PostgreSQL for user data storage
+- Redis for referral ranking
+- Docker support for containerization

 ## Prerequisites

 - Node.js (v14 or higher)
 - npm or yarn
+- Docker

 ## Installation